About Northern NY Audubon

 Comprised of a fully volunteer board, NNYA has over 800 members at large.
 NNYA members contribute to the fulfillment of the NNYA mission through payment of a small annual membership fee and participation in our annual membership outing each summer.
 All members receive our quarterly newsletter.

-The Northern NY Audubon Board is currently undertaking a strategic planning process, with a five year strategic plan expected to be launched in fall 2018.
+The Northern NY Audubon Board is currently undertaking a strategic planning process with a five year strategic plan.
 NNYA current and historical priorities include the annual NNYA Cullman Grant, an annual grant distributed by NNYA for Adirondack and regional conservation work, support of local teachers to Audubon Hog Island camp opportunities, and an excellent quarterly newsletter.
 NNYA also offers an annual membership gathering each summer.
 This is an opportunity for board members, current members, and prospective members to bird together, network, and discuss our upcoming year’s priorities.